Yainer Diaz Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- Rodon makes the start for the Yankees, his ninth of the season.
-He is 1-4 with a 5.97 ERA and 33 strikeouts in 37 2/3 innings pitched.
+- The Yankees will send Severino (4-8) to the mound to make his 17th start of the season.
+He is 4-8 with a 6.64 ERA and 71 strikeouts in 81 1/3 innings pitched.

-- In his last time out on Sunday, the left-hander threw 4 2/3 innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.
+- The righty last appeared on Monday against the Detroit Tigers, when he tossed seven scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.